Fleckeby

-Fleckeby (Flækkeby) is a municipality in the district of Rendsburg-Eckernförde, in Schleswig-Holstein, Germany.
+Fleckeby (/de/; Flækkeby) is a municipality in the district of Rendsburg-Eckernförde, in Schleswig-Holstein, Germany.

 Fleckeby is east of the municipality of Güby, but north of Hummelfeld.

 Geography

 Geographical location

 The municipal area of Fleckeby lies within the natural region known as Schwansen, Dänischer Wohld (and Amt Hütten) (unit no. 701), at the transition from the Peninsula, situated between the Schlei inlet and the Eckernförde Bay, to the Hüttener Berge, which continue to the southwest.

 Within the municipality, the Große Hüttener Au (also called Noelsbek; known locally in Fleckeby as the Fleckebyer Au; Danish: Nølsbæk or Nolsbæk) flows into the Große Breite of the Schlei, together with the Osterbek, which joins it shortly before the confluence.

 Administrative divisions

 The municipality includes the villages of Fleckeby, Götheby-Holm (Danish: Gøteby-Holm), Herweg, Dürwade (Danish: Dyrvad), Neumöhlhorst, and Engsiek (Danish: Engsig), as well as the residential estate belonging to Möhlhorst Manor (Danish: Mølskov).